jacobbrooks/ZenoRadio-Alexa-Skill/README.md

 Read the comments in index.js to understand how the code works.

+Also, when adding streams, most moundpoints are served through HTTP which cannot be played by the AudioPlayer interface.
+To get around this, save the stream as an m3u file, create an s3 bucket with Amazon Web Services and upload the m3u file there.
+Amazon will provide you with an HTTPS link to the file which is now the stream URL.
+I've included a sample m3u file for you to copy into a text editor, replace the link with whatever link you have and save with the .m3u extension.

 Tips:

 -When uploading your zip file to your lambda function, select all the files and compress them together, don't compress the